5 Best Michelin Star Restaurants in Osaka

 Top-rated Sushi and Tempura Restaurants in Osaka

 Osaka is one of the most popular cities to eat delicious Japanese food in Japan.
-There are over 200 restaurants listed on the Michelin Guide in Osaka including 99 Michelin-starred restaurants.
+There are over 200 restaurants listed on the Michelin Guide in Osaka including around a hundred Michelin-starred restaurants.
 You can taste various Japanese food with the highest quality from sushi and tempura to Japanese traditional Kaiseki dishes in Osaka.

-Here are 5 best Michelin Star restaurants in Osaka in 2021!
+Here are 5 best Michelin Star restaurants in Osaka!

 *Please note that all these 5 restaurants are almost impossible to get a seat without booking in advance!